-Got news?
+Don’t see your business below?
+(No storefront?
+No problem.)
+Or have an update to share?
 Please comment below or email us at firstname.lastname@example.org.
 You can also support the businesses directly with a tax-deductible donation to the VNMS Growth Fund.
-VNMS gave $25,000 in grants to its businesses during the week of March 16-20.
+VNMS is providing thousands of dollars in grants to small businesses within its boundaries.

 Buck’s Fishing and Camping is open for delivery via Caviar and for takeout orders.
 Call 202-364-0777.
 Also: